Architecture of Copenhagen, Denmark

 Photo by Troels Dejgaard Hansen from Wikimedia Commons

 To the west of the city center of Copenhagen, there is a district known as Carlsberg.
 It was mostly developed during the 1800s and it was one of the first areas to be settled outside of the 18th-century fortifications that once completely enclosed Copenhagen.
 The Elephant Gate and Tower were commissioned by Carl Jacobsen, the wealthy owner of the Carlsberg Brewing Company.
-The Elephant Gate is built with four representations of traditional Indian War Elephants, which were used by armies on the Indian Subcontinent during ancient times.
-You can see a strong connection with East Asia and India in lots of Danish buildings from this time period.
-It’s clear here at the Elephant Gate in Carlsberg, and also at the structures found within Tivoli Gardens.
+The Elephant Gate is built with four representations of traditional Indian War Elephants.
+Elephants like these were used in battle throughout the Indian Subcontinent.
+Some Danish architecture from this time period was influenced by the cultures of East Asia and India.
+There are structures in and around Tivoli Gardens and here in the Carlsberg District that show this connection.

 11. Palace Hotel